 Insurance companies

-Insurance companies pool the capital of a large number of policyholders with similar risks (e.g. car accidents, manufacturing insurance, fire, flood…) to protect those few who experience a loss.
+Insurance companies pool the capital of many policyholders with similar risks (e.g. car accidents, manufacturing insurance, fire, flood…) to protect those few who experience a loss.

 To ensure they are in the position to protect those unlucky few, insurance companies are obliged by regulation to hold large amounts of capital on their balance sheets.
 Insurance companies are keen to invest this capital to 1) protect its value from the effects of inflation and 2) improve overall profitability.